-Degrees
+Curriculum and Degrees

+Credit courses are offered in four schools: The Chesapeake Energy School of Business, School of Education and Humanities, School of Ministry and Christian Thought, and School of Health and Science.
 The university grants the following degrees: Doctor of Nursing Practice (DNP), Doctor of Business Administration (DBA), Master of Business Administration (MBA), Master of Education in Educational Leadership (MEd), Master of Science in Nursing (MSN), Master of Science in Strategic Leadership (MSSL), Bachelor of Arts (BA), Bachelor of Science (BS), Bachelor of Science in Nursing (BSN), Associate of Applied Science (AAS), and Associate of Arts (AA) degrees.